coldenate/homework-py/README.md

 ### TODO

-- [x] Basic Support for Moodle Calendar OOP Processing
+- [x] Basic Support for Moodle Calendar OOP Processing (although this is a renweb wrapper, I have plans to expand it into accepting other services.
+Canvas, Moodle, Google Classroom)

 > From my knowledge of (nothingness...)
 OOP, the library should be using a very basic form of OOP as of the first release.
 I am not sure though. `¯\_(ツ)_/¯`

+### Features

 - [x] Implement seperate data flagging for Renweb's calendar (PT 1)
-- [ ] Implement seperate data flagging for Renweb's calendar (PT 2)
+- [x] Implement seperate data flagging for Renweb's calendar (PT 2)
 - [x] Implement Renweb Report Card Data Extraction
-- [ ] Clean up code with formatting and formatting
+- [x] Clean up code with formatting and formatting
-- [ ] Setup as a python package
+- [x] Setup as a python package
-- [ ] Release! (as a standard version with correct semantic versioning)